 In 1979, I used public transportation to get to and from work.
-From work–a job I had gotten the previous fall–I’d get on one bus, ride downtown, wait about 10 minutes, and catch my transfer for home.
+From work — a job I had gotten the previous fall — I’d get on one bus, ride downtown, wait about 10 minutes, and catch my transfer for home.
 That downtown stop was one of the busiest in the city.
 At least twenty different buses stopped there, including two that could take me home.
-I saw dozens, maybe hundreds, of people, five days a week, either waiting for a bus or waiting to cross the street.
+Five days a week, I saw dozens, maybe hundreds of people, either waiting for a bus or waiting to cross the street.
 I got to know several of these folks, if not by name, at least by sight.
 There was a man who appeared to be homeless; I never saw him panhandle anything, but he was always checking the ground for anything useful.
 Other familiar figures included a woman who was always knitting, a man with his newspaper, and a blind man.

 I turned, and sure enough, the blind man had drifted into the middle of the intersection.
 I guess somebody bumped him hard enough to turn him out of the crosswalk.
 When he turned toward me, I could see confusion and fear on his face.